nishant2253/WisdomWalletDapp/README.md

     **Pinata:** "To store and manage decentralized file storage, we utilize Pinata.
 It plays a crucial role in handling the distributed storage of educational materials on the blockchain, ensuring accessibility and durability."

+    **Infura:** "Infura is an infrastructure-as-a-service (IaaS) provider for blockchain developers.
+It simplifies access to Ethereum and other blockchain networks by managing nodes, synchronization, and maintenance.
+Developers can seamlessly interact with blockchain networks through Infura's scalable API, eliminating the need for setting up and maintaining their own nodes.
+This service accelerates decentralized application (DApp) development, providing efficient and reliable access to blockchain networks."

     **React:** "Our frontend is powered by React, providing a user-friendly and interactive interface for seamless navigation and resource sharing."

     **Metamask Wallet:** "To enhance user security and facilitate Web3 transactions, WisdomWallet integrates with the widely-used Metamask wallet.
 This ensures a secure and convenient way for users to interact with the blockchain."